mxygem/stardew-crops/README.md

 [![CircleCI](https://circleci.com/gh/jaysonesmith/stardew-crops.svg?style=svg)](https://circleci.com/gh/jaysonesmith/stardew-crops)

-A learning project for learning to write cli tools.
+A project for learning to write cli tools.
 This one is for returning basic crop data for the game Stardew Valley.

-It's built with [cobra](https://github.com/spf13/cobra) and tested with [godog](https://github.com/DATA-DOG/godog) & unit tests

 ## Install